19hours/sg-statutes/Acts/Building Control Act.md

 [47/2007 wef 15/02/2008]

-“specialist accredited checker” means an accredited checker who is registered under section 16 to undertake the work of an accredited checker as regards the geotechnical aspects of any underground building works;
+“specialist accredited checker” means an accredited checker who is registered under section 16 to undertake the work of an accredited checker as regards the geotechnical aspects of any geotechnical building works;

 [47/2007 wef 15/02/2008]

+[Act 22 of 2012 wef 01/12/2012]

 “specialist builder” means any person who is licensed under Part VA as a specialist builder;